jeremiedubuis/react-calendars/README.md

 ### props

-The datepicker uses all the props from the calendar component with an extra optional prop
+The datepicker uses all the props from the calendar component with extra optional props

 ### dateToValue (function)
 The function used to translate the selected date to the string in the input field, by default: